aitor1717/res_domus/README.md

   terminal" theme.

 The app runs **locally**.
 Your data stays in a SQLite database on your machine.
-The AI features (receipt parsing and the warehouse manager) are **optional**.
+The AI features are **optional**.
 They activate only when you add your own Anthropic API key.

 <p float="left">
   <img src="docs/screenshots/register.png" width="49%" alt="register page" />